-28.6 The policy has significant positive effects on the biodiversity and green infrastructure objective as well as the health, social and environment and landscape objectives.
+28.7 28.6 The policy has significant positive effects on the health, social, landscape, and especially the biodiversity and green infrastructure objectives as well as the health, social and environment and landscape objectives.
+The only minor negative effect is on the housing objective because of a potential restriction on land availability and viability due to planning obligations.
 The only negative effects are on the housing and economic structure objectives, as the policy may restrict development locations or impact upon development viability.

-28.7 In response to the 'Issues and Options' consultation, Natural England: supported coordinating policy on Local Wildlife Sites and long distance trails with Green Infrastructure policy, which in turn should complement the Green Infrastructure Strategy; and they recommended the use of their Accessible Natural Greenspace Standards.
+28.8 28.7 In response to the 'Issues and Options' consultation, Natural England: supported co-ordinating policy on Local Wildlife Sites and long distance trails with Green Infrastructure policy, which in turn should complement the Green Infrastructure Strategy; and they recommended the use of their Accessible Natural Greenspace Standards.
 The Environment Agency requested specific reference to 'blue infrastructure'.
 English Heritage (now Historic England): requested policy recognition of the heritage value of open spaces; and supported a reference to the Cromford Canal.
 Sport England expected policies to be based on an appropriate evidence base.
 Responses from other consultees requested that: Green Infrastructure policy should meet various NPPF requirements; open space requirements should be based on evidence; and Green Infrastructure policy should reflect the 'hierarchy' of the Green Infrastructure Strategy.
 At the 'Topics Workshops' there were references to the importance of protecting the local environment, green open spaces, green corridors, and the opportunities for positive change in these corridors.